solidfire/solidfire-sdk-python/README.md

     pip install -e ".[dev, test, docs, release]" python setup.py install

-Then you will need to append the location of this directory to your `PYTHONPATH` environment variable so you can use the SDK in other python scripts:
+Then append the location of this directory to the `PYTHONPATH` environment variable to use the SDK in other python scripts:

     export PYTHONPATH=$PYTHONPATH:/path/to/sf-python-sdk/